 Top Places to Visit at the Grand Canyon South Rim

-Most of the facilities at the Grand Canyon National Park are open during the winter.
-This is one reason to visit the Grand Canyon in Winter.
+Most of the facilities at Grand Canyon National Park are open during the winter, which is one reason to visit the Grand Canyon in Winter.
+Remember, the North Rim of the Grand Canyon is closed during the winter from December 1 to mid May each year.

 Grand Canyon Visitor Center